signal18/replication-manager/README.md

 __replication-manager__ is an high availability solution to manage MariaDB 10.x and MySQL & Percona Server 5.7 GTID replication topologies.

-Product goals are topology detection and topology monitoring, enable on-demand slave to master promotion `<so call switchover>`, or electing a new master on failure detection `<so call failover>`.
+Product goals are topology detection and topology monitoring, enable on-demand slave to master promotion _(also known as switchover)_, or electing a new master on failure detection _(also known as failover)_.
 It enforces best practices to get at a minimum up to zero loss in most failure cases.
-Multiple clusters management is foundation to define shard groups and replication-manager can be used to deploy some MariaDB sharding solutions.
+Multiple clusters management is the foundation to define shard groups and replication-manager can be used to deploy some MariaDB sharding solutions.

 * [Overview](#overview)
 * [Why using](#why-using)